-YOUR HOUSEHOLD Address Phone numbers
+YOUR HOUSEHOLD ldress

+Name Phone number 5

+Name Phone number 5

+Name Phone number 5

-Name
+Name Phone number 5

-Name Phone numbers
+Name Phone number 5

-If we can't get home or contact each ot meet or leave a message at: her we will The Getaway Kits are stored in the
+If we can't get home or contact each meet or leave a message at: ch other we will The Getaway Kits are stored in the

 Name 4.
 The radio station (inc AM/FM frequency) we will

 Contact details tune in to for local civil defence information during an emergency

-Name (back-up) an unuguruy
+Name (back-up) an energency

 Contact details

 Name (out of town) Friends/neighbours who may need our help or who can help us

 Contact details Name

-2 - Address

-The person responsible for collecting the children from school is: Phone
+2. The person responsible for collecti ag the children Address

+from school is: ng the children Phone

-Name FHORE
+Name

 Contact details Name

 Address

-Emergency Survival Items and Getaway Kit Phone
+3. Emergency Survival Items and Get Phone

-Person responsible for checking water and food
+Person responsible for checking w ater and food

-Items will be checked and replenished on: 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and when to turn off water, electricity and gas.
+hed on: 6.
+On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

-(check and replenish at least once a year) to tarn on water, electricity and gas.
+Items will be checked and replenis or storm, exits and safe assembly areas and where to turn off water, electricity and gas.

-IMPURIANI PHUNE NUMBER S FOR POLICE, FIRE OR AMBULANCE CALL 111
+IMPORTANT PHONE NUMBERS FOR POLICE, FIRE OR AMBULANCE CALL 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

 Electricity Supplier Builder

-Council Emergency Helpline
+Council Emergency He lpline

-and the second